 Facilities and Services in Montefrio

 Montefrío has modern sports facilities and a variety of sport clubs for those who decide to reside here for a longer time.
 There are many shops for your daily shopping variety of shops, supermarkets, banks and ATM’s.
 A larger town, Alcala la Real, is about 20 minutes away.
-This is an active agricultural and commercial centre with numerous shops, most of which are concentrated along Calle San Fernando.
+This is an active agricultural and commercial centre with numerous shops.
+Most of these shops concentrate along Calle San Fernando.
 The town is overlooked by a Moorish castle, La Mota’, which was reclaimed by the Christians in the fourteenth century and has wonderful panoramic views over the surrounding countryside.
 Granada airport is at 40 minutes and Malaga airport at app.
 1 hour and 15 minutes.

 Like most of the towns of Andalusia, Montefrío has many bars and restaurants.
 Between them we can highlight La casa del Pregonero , where you can taste typical local dishes, homemade, including el remojón, la sopa de espárragos trigueros, las migas con chicharrones.
 And don’t forget the fabulous virgen olive oil from this area, plus the cheeses and sausages.
 Montefrio is a village known for its great olive oil, which is available in shops in the village or in one of the mills on the outskirts of the village.